 I recently received a comment from a user who asked how to overcome the anxiety of getting started.
-Thank you for this great question!!
+This is a great question!
 This kind of anxiety is common within the Bullet Journal community.
 There is no right way to get started, you just have to try some different things and see what works for you.

 I started a notebook or Bullet Journal as a way to keep track of my personal to-do’s.
 I had struggled with finding a planner that worked for me and stumbled upon Ryder Carroll’s Bullet Journal® website and intro video.
 If you are thinking about your work/personal organizational system and just want some ideas, head over to The Bullet Journal Website and watch the video.
 Once you are ready to give it a try, remember that it is completely okay to try things and have them not work.
 You’ll recognize if a layout works for you pretty quickly — within days.
 If I’m being honest, I never expected Ryder’s version of a monthly planner, with the numbers vertically listed, to work for me.
 I gave it a shot, figuring it was maximum a 30-day commitment… I have been using this layout for my months for the last 2.5 years.
 On the other hand, daily entries did not work for me.